wp-plugins/related-tweets/readme.txt

 [Related Tweets](http://www.blogtrafficexchange.com/related-tweets "Related Tweets") by [Blog Traffic Exchange](http://www.blogtrafficexchange.com/ "Blog Traffic Exchange")

 Want to have your blog content be used by others for tweeting?
-If you blog meets the [Blog Traffic Exchange](http://www.blogtrafficexchange.com/about "Blog Traffic Exchange terms of service") join the [Blog Traffic Exchange](http://www.blogtrafficexchange.com/ "Blog Traffic Exchange") by installing, activating, and obtaining an API key for the [Related Websites](http://www.blogtrafficexchange.com/related-websites "Related Websites") plugin.
+If you blog meets the [Blog Traffic Exchange terms of service](http://www.blogtrafficexchange.com/about "Blog Traffic Exchange terms of service").
+Join by installing, activating, and obtaining an API key for the [Related Websites](http://www.blogtrafficexchange.com/related-websites "Related Websites") plugin.

 Check out my other [Wordpress Plugins](http://www.blogtrafficexchange.com/wordpress-plugins "Wordpress Plugins")